 - Send change of address notifications.
 Post office, power/water/internet suppliers, contacts, business partners, unions, and everyone that might need your new address.
 Sometimes a simple email would suffice, but sometimes you might need to write an official letter.
 Make sure you announce the date of the move and the new address.

 - Build kitchen and wash-rooms.
-Kitchen, bathrooms, showers should be furnished and in working order, before moving day.
+The kitchen, bathrooms, showers should be furnished and in working order, before moving day.

 Office Relocation Responsibilities Towards Employees.